ways/BlueDo/README.md

 * rssi for device: hcitool rssi ff:ff:ff:ff:ff:ff (unstable)

 * hard locking: lock when no signal
-* soft locking: set screensaver timeout to 1 minute when no signal
+* soft locking: set screensaver timeout to 10 seconds when no signal

 # Inspiration